yosriady/awesome-api-devtools/README.md

 - [RAML](https://raml.org/)

 ## API Specification Tools
-- [Optic](https://www.useoptic.com/docs/openapi/generate-from-traffic): Verify the accuracy of your OpenAPI 3.x spec using real traffic, and automatically apply patches that keep it up-to-date
 - [Swagger Inspector](https://swagger.io/tools/swagger-inspector/): Test and auto-generate OpenAPI documentation for any API.
 - [Swagger Editor](http://editor.swagger.io/): An editor for designing Swagger specifications.
 - [Swagger Tools and Integrations](https://swagger.io/open-source-integrations/): A list of libraries and frameworks serving the Swagger ecosystem.